phpbench/phpbench/docs/writing-benchmarks.rst

 The ``benchMd5`` subject will now be benchmarked with each parameter set.

 The param provider can return a set of parameters using any `iterable`.
-For example the above could also be retuned as an array:
+For example the above could also be returned as an array:

 .. code-block:: php